bormaxi8080/osint-timeline/DRAFT.md

 WhatsApp-OSINT.
 OSINT tool for WhatsApp that allows you to obtain profile pictures, verify Business accounts, check status and user information, analyze linked devices, review privacy settings, and access complete data using the RapidAPI WhatsApp OSINT API.
 Supports 6 endpoints: https://github.com/kinghacker0/WhatsApp-OSINT

+OSINT Checklist generator.
+A free online tool for generating investigation checklists.
+Simply select the type of investigation (person, company, location) and add some context: https://shadowdragon.io/blog/checklist-generator/

 iNTERCEPT, a free and open-source platform that unites the best signal intelligence tools into a single, accessible interface: https://github.com/smittix/intercept

 Naminter.
 A Python package and command-line interface (CLI) tool for asynchronous OSINT username enumeration using the WhatsMyName dataset: https://github.com/3xp0rt/Naminter